 My history with anxiety spans over close to 15 years so it’s not unusual for me to get stuck in a rut, hit an anxious slump and go through the ‘down’ side of the many ups and downs that living with an anxiety disorder brings, I get through it and pick myself back up again, but at the moment this slump feels never ending.

-It’s the worst I’ve experienced in a long while, the last during the final few weeks of my pregnancy with Freya, of course I still have had down days or even a couple of weeks that’s been more difficult but I have been coping well but a the moment I am struggling to pick myself back up again.
+It’s the worst I’ve experienced in a long while, the last was during the final few weeks of my pregnancy with Freya, of course I still have had down days or even a couple of weeks that’s been more difficult but overall have been coping well… but at the moment I am struggling to pick myself back up again.

 The fear of anxiety attacks have returned meaning I’m starting to avoid situations, already its threatening to stop me doing certain things, making me want to avoid going out and worrying what will happen if I do.
 Last Saturday Luke and I decided to have a date night, a meal and then the cinema, of course I wanted to go, part of me was looking forward to it but I couldn’t shake the fear of having a panic attack in front of all those people.
 The whole day right up to when we left I was on edge.
 The film was great (Dunkirk) but during the whole feature I was struggling to stay in that seat, wanting to get up and leave, tight chested, heart racing, head pulsing constantly feeling I was on the verge of a panic attack …I’m pleased I didn’t leave, but that’s the first time in so long I’ve felt that fear and that terrified me.
 I don’t want it to isolate me again.